Navigating entanglement via Ruderman-Kittel-Kasuya-Yosida exchange: Snake, bouncing, boundary-residing, pulse, and damping-stabilized time-frozen trajectories: Results

-The above features are illustrated in Fig. \ref{fig:dampoutofp_mixpure} for a chosen $\Delta \phi =30 {{}^\circ} $ where panels (a)--(c) show mixed states and panels (d)--(f) show pure states.
-Panels (a) and (d) present results without damping, panels (b) and (e) include damping with $\eta =7\times 10^{-3}$ (diamond markers), and panels (c) and (f) include slightly stronger damping with $\eta =8.3\times 10^{-3}$ (star marker).
-Clearly, introducing weaker damping delays the frozen time $t_{f}$ more, with $t_{f}$ defined by reference to the undamped case, beyond which the entanglement becomes approximately fixed.
-This delay can be seen by comparing (b) with (c) and (e) with (f) in Fig. \ref {fig:dampoutofp_mixpure}.
-The vertical lines in panels (b) and (c) mark the corresponding frozen time.
-Before damping takes over, the fine, rapid entanglement modulations blend visually, giving the curves the appearance of continuous bands.
-When $t<t_{f}$, the trajectory profile remains nearly unchanged, showing only a slight reduction in amplitude under damping, which indicates that the overall shape is preserved.
-With damping, the profile also becomes stretched along the time axis, as seen by comparing (a) with (b) and (c), and (d) with (e) and (f).
-For example, the first local minimum of $W_{3}$ in the undamped motion (a) occurs around $t=30$, whereas in the damped motion (b) and (c), the corresponding first local minimum appears later, after $t=45$.
-This stretching reflects a gradual slowing of time, which eventually freezes, resulting in a time-frozen trajectory.
+The features of this damped evolution are illustrated in Fig. \ref {fig:dampoutofp_mixpure} for a representative phase difference of $\Delta \phi =30 {{}^\circ} $, where panels (a)--(c) and (d)--(f) display results for mixed and pure states, respectively.
+Panels (a) and (d) present the undamped reference cases, while the subsequent panels introduce damping with $\eta =7\times 10^{-3}$ (diamond markers) and slightly stronger damping with $\eta =8.3\times 10^{-3}$ (star markers).
+Clearly, decreasing the damping strength delays the stabilization time $t_{s}$---the characteristic time scale beyond which the entanglement becomes effectively fixed.
+This delay is evident when comparing the damped panels (b) with (c) and (e) with (f), with the vertical lines in panels (a) and (d) marking the corresponding onset $t_{s}$ of the frozen regime observed in the damped cases.
+In the early dynamics ($t<t_{s}$ ), the rapid entanglement modulations are so dense that they appear as continuous bands.
+During this phase, the trajectory profile retains the overall shape of the undamped case but with reduced amplitude and a slower effective evolution.
+However, the damping also causes the evolution to slow down, effectively stretching the profile along the time axis.
+For example, the first local minimum of $W_{3}$ in the undamped motion (a) occurs around $ t=30$, whereas in the damped motion (b) and (c), the corresponding first local minimum appears later, after $t=45$.
+This delay reflects the slower accumulation of both $I^{A}\left( t\right) $ and $I^{B}\left( t\right) $, and thus the evolution, which eventually culminates in a time-frozen trajectory.